Mangalam Weekly

-Mangalam is an Indian Malayalam-language weekly magazine based in Kottayam, Kerala, India.
-Sajil Sreedhar is the current editor of Mangalam Weekly.
+Mangalam Weekly is an Indian Malayalam-language weekly magazine based in Kottayam, Kerala, India.
+Sajil Sreedhar is the current editor.

 History and profile

 Mangalam was started by M. C. Varghese in 1969 as a monthly magazine.
 He also edited the magazine, which was later published on a weekly basis.
 The magazine is published by Mangalam Publications.
 It had a circulation of 1.7 million copies in 1984, and publishes a special international edition for non-residents.

 It is known for the regular column "Victims of cruel fate", which brings attention to, and raises funds for people who have suffered.
 It has also weekly reading material relating to dowry victims.

 The magazine is also published in Kannada.
-Mangalam finished the print edition in April 2022 and converted to Digital Platform.
-Renowned Author Sajil Sreedhar headed the editorial team.
+Mangalam ceased to be published in print in April 2022 and converted to a digital platform.